 MIGS devices that drain externally allow the fluid to flow out of the eye into a reservoir called the bleb.
 They are potentially capable of achieving lower eye pressure, hence are appropriate for more advanced glaucoma than trabecular bypass MIGS.
 However, they are also associated with more risks compared with trabecular bypass MIGS, though they are likely still safer than conventional glaucoma surgery such as trabeculectomy.

-You will be a suitable candidate for MIGS if you:
+You are a suitable candidate for MIGS if you: